JamBrain/DairyBox/README.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/ludumdare/dairybox/gh-pages/assets/Logo.png">

-DairyBox is the Web Development Toolchain for **Jammer** and **Ludum Dare**.
+DairyBox is the Web Development Toolchain for the **Jammer** and **Ludum Dare** projects.
 To make contributions to the website, you will be using this suite of tools.

 ### DairyBox Uses
 * **Vagrant** - A set of tools for automating and controlling Virtual Machines (VMs)